 This road trip will introduces Montana ghost towns and frontier life.
 See the best preserved towns of Bannack and Garnet and the almost vanished town of Coloma.
 End your tour at the re-born towns of Virginia City and Nevada City.

-No matter what type of ghost town experience you are looking for, you’ll find it in these Old West towns in Montana!
+No matter what type of ghost town experience you are looking for, find it in these Old West towns in Montana!

 Montana Ghost Towns Itinerary

 Our road trip connecting these 7 ghost towns can easily be done in 3 days.
 The time in brackets below is an estimated visit time for each town.

 - Coolidge Ghost Town (2 hours)